 What is it?

 Carfilzomib is a proteasome inhibitor.
 It is approved in combination with dexamethasone for the treatment of myeloma patients from 2nd line (first relapse).
-In Scotland, it is also approved in combination with lenalidomide (Revlimid) and dexamethasone for the treatment of myeloma patients from 2nd line (first relapse) until 4th line (third relapse) in Scotland.
+It is also approved in combination with lenalidomide (Revlimid) and dexamethasone for the treatment of myeloma patients at 2nd line (first relapse).

 How does it work?